StephenJD/Life-For-Liberia/content/en/01_Apprentice-Training/03_Discipleship Landmarks/D12 Sharing your story_Discipleship Landmarks_m.md

 >   Those who had seen it told the people how the demon-possessed man had been cured.
 Then all the people of the region asked Jesus to leave them, because they were overcome with fear.
 So he got into the boat and left.
 The man from whom the demons had gone out begged to go with him, but Jesus sent him away, saying, “Return home and tell how much God has done for you.”
 So the man went away and told all over town how much Jesus had done for him.

-What good news is in this story?

-### Conclusion
+Like in many pagan communities, the only kind of power that the people knew about in this town was evil power.

-Why was Legion afraid of Jesus when he first met Him?
+(**Listen Q’s**:) Why was the possessed man afraid of Jesus when he first met Him?

-Why were the demons afraid of Jesus?
+Why were the demons (Legion) afraid of Jesus?

-The only kind of power that the people knew about was evil power.

 Why do you think the town people might have been afraid of Jesus?

-Who is the only one in the story who was not afraid of Jesus?
+Why was the delivered man not afraid of Jesus?

-Why was he not afraid?

 What did Jesus tell him to do?